AmericasNLP/americasnlp2021/baseline_system/README.md

    - `[NUMBER_EPOCHS]` is the maximum number of epochs the system will be trained for.
    - `[-CLI|-REPO]` defines the way fariseq is called.
 The default is -CLI.

    Please note that each `DATA_DIR` must contain train, dev and test files for the source and target language.
-In case the data is not yet released, please use a custum split.
+In case that data is not yet released, please use a custom split.

-3. If you prefer to use a costum fariseq code.
+3. If you prefer to use a custom fariseq code.
 Please use the *-REPO* flag and specify in the code the *FAIRSEQ\_DIR* variable with the path that contains fairseq.

 ### Languages